 That study does lead to some concerns about how helpful fenugreek actually is, and how much of it is in our own heads.
 It may still be worth giving it a try, as many moms swear by this herb.

-Garlic is known to help in many ways.
+This root can help in many ways.
 From a general health-standpoint, it’s beneficial.
 Many also claim that it helps build up your supply and stimulate production.
 Garlic is an extremely easy item to add into almost any meal, and will only make it taste better!

 Go ahead and try these items for yourself to see if they work for you.
 Everybody is unique, and certain foods and beverages may have nutrients that stimulate your milk production, even though they may not help someone else’s supply.
 If you have a severe decrease in supply, make sure to discuss your concerns with a lactation consultant!
 However, if you’re just looking to help boost your supply, these items are a good place to start!